-A data sheet on our graffiti cleaning services, a suitable summary for printing is available in PDF format, here
+A data sheet on our graffiti cleaning services, a suitable summary for printing is available in PDF format, Graffiti Removal Data Sheet

 We specialise in using a low pressure sand jetting system that has been used nationwide for property restoration, including gaining approval for and subsequently working on many Listed Buildings.
 The system, in our trained hands, causes minimal damage to an underlying surface and is flexible enough to tackle most property restoration cleaning tasks.

-Bricks can be sealed using Silane products to make it very difficult to reapply graffiti to a surface - paint doesn't stick, and what does can be wiped or pressure washed clean.
+Bricks can be sealed using Silane or even more slippery products to make it very difficult to reapply graffiti to a surface - paint doesn't stick, and what does can be wiped or pressure washed clean.
 Subsequent sealing of surfaces can minimise re-occurrence of graffiti, but care must be taken to avoid providing a primed 'background colour' for new graffiti.

 Graffiti Being removed from a Cycle Path bridge for Hull City Cleansing, 2002